Narasimha Jayanti

-Narasimha Jayanti (नरसिंहजयंती) is a Hindu festival that is celebrated on the fourteenth day of the Hindu month of Vaisakha.
-Hindus regard it to be the date the deity Vishnu assumed his Narasimha avatara to vanquish the oppressive asura-king, Hiranyakashipu.
+Narasimha Jayanti (नरसिंहजयंती) is a Hindu festival that is celebrated on the fourteenth day of the Hindu month of Vaisakha (April-May).
+Hindus regard this as the day the deity Vishnu assumed his fourth avatar in the form of a "man-lion", known as Narasimha, to vanquish the oppressive asura king Hiranyakashipu and protect his devotee Prahlada.
+This event is understood to have taken place in Ahobilam, and other areas when Narasimha is witness to devotees.
+The legend of Narasimha represents the victory of knowledge over ignorance and the protection offered by God to his devotees.